 The IUB develops standardized interconnection applications and agreements.
-Application fees are set at $50 for Level 1 applications; $100 plus $1 per kW for Level 2 applications; $500 plus $2 per kW for Level 3 applications; and $1,000 plus $2 per kW for Level 4 applications.
+Application fees are set at $125 plus up to an additional $125 if the utility performs a witness test for Level 1 applications; $250 plus $1 per kW and up to an additional $125 if the utility performs a witness test for Level 2 applications; $500 plus $2 per kW for Level 3 applications; and $1,000 plus $2 per kW for Level 4 applications.
 Utilities are required to designate a point of contact for system interconnections and provide contact information on the utility web site.

 All applicants are required to provide proof of some type of general liability insurance as part of the interconnection agreement.
 For facilities of less than 1 MW, homeowner's insurance is referred to by the rules as one acceptable form of general liability insurance without any specific minimum amount of coverage.
 For facilities of 1 MW or larger, the customer must maintain a general liability insurance policy with a limit of at least $2,000,000 per occurrence and at least $4,000,000 in aggregate and name the utility as an additional insured party.